Open Now — 24/7 Plumbing

 If you have pets, especially those that shed a lot, try to brush them outside to keep their hair from getting into the drainage system.

-Additionally, a monthly flush with boiling water can help dissolve any lingering oils or hair and soap scum that could trap hair.
-By incorporating these simple practices into your routine, you can effectively minimise the risk of hair-related blockages and keep your shower drain running smoothly.
+Additionally, giving your drain a monthly flush with boiling water can help dissolve oils, soap scum, and any hair.
+Incorporating these simple habits into your routine can minimise blockages and keep your drain flowing smoothly.

 When to Call a Professional